e-AIDter/Self-AID_Shopify/TUTORIAL-1.0_CHG-ATC-BTN.md

 <b>OTHER SETTINGS</b>
 -
-Please refer to our Github file - Consideration_CHG-ATC-BTN
+Refer to our Github file - Consideration_CHG-ATC-BTN